EtsubdinkY/GP2_Healthcare_team_6/README.md

-# Healthcare Management System
+# GP2 Healthcare Management System

-A PostgreSQL-based healthcare management application with a Python CLI interface for managing patients, appointments, and prescriptions.
+This is our team's submission for GP2 — a PostgreSQL-backed healthcare app with a Python CLI for handling patients, appointments, and prescriptions.

 ## Team 6